SebGr/fml-wright/README.md

 Fml wright is a personal project of mine, Sebastiaan Grasdijk, where I attempt to build on the great work that Stanislas Chaillou has done.
 His work can be found here: http://stanislaschaillou.com/expliquer/ .

-The core idea of this project is to dynamically create floorplans, where a user has influence over every step of the way.
 My extension on his work is that where he used `Pix2Pix`, a one-to-one mapping model, whereas I'm using `BiCycleGan`, a one-to-many mapping model.
 This means that with a single model, multiple floorplans are generated.

+The core idea of this project is to dynamically create floorplans using generative adversial networks (GAN).
+The networks generate floorplans examples based on input by a user.
+The user would be able to make adjustments and then move through various stages of floorplan design.

 The dataset process is split into several steps:
 * `dataset_generators.generate_geodataframe_file` creates geodataframe from the txt files dataset.